harrycresswell/harry/site/content/projects/albion.md

 [[blocks]]
 heading = "Design System"
 subheading = ""
 content = "<p>Approaching the design in a systematic way helped create a cohesive interface and provide a consistent rhythm throughout the design.
-We began by defining a typography and spacing scale, then introduced a UI color palette to use when composing UI components.</p><p>With design patterns decoupled from the design, it made it easier identify what needed to built in code.</p><p><a href='' target='_blank' rel='noopener noreferer'>View Albion Design System ↗</a>" template = "body-copy"
+We began by defining a typography and spacing scale, then introduced a UI color palette to use when composing UI components.</p><p>With design patterns decoupled from the design, it made it easier identify what needed to built in code.</p>" template = "body-copy"
 [[blocks]]
 iframe_url = "https://www.figma.com/embed?embed_host=share&url=https%3A%2F%2Fwww.figma.com%2Ffile%2FPdqg7pCEvLRD0Bxypj71AYaT%2FAlbion-Cycling-2019%3Fnode-id%3D6%253A2571"